Automating Home Network Security with Python and Open Source Tools

 4. Test in Isolation

 Always test security automation in an isolated environment first.
-I once accidentally blocked my entire home network.
+I once accidentally blocked my entire home network for 2 hours while troubleshooting.
 The family was... not amused.

 5. Document Everything